automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Dromaeosauroides.md

 # Dromaeosauroides
-## Description: The only dinosaur ever to be discovered in Denmark.
+## The only dinosaur ever to be discovered in Denmark.